Night Shift · Chapter 3

 Chapter 3: The Training

 Before the headset there was the classroom.
 Before the voice there was the learning of the voice.
-Before Console 7 there was Room 204 on the second floor of the Memphis Emergency Communications Center, a room the dispatchers called "the schoolroom," a room with folding tables and plastic chairs and a whiteboard that still carried the ghost of the previous class's notes — the faint blue residue of dry-erase markers imperfectly erased, the residue the trace of the people who had sat in these chairs six months before Delia and who were now on the floor, at the consoles, wearing the headsets, or who were not on the floor because the training had shown them what the headset would deliver and the showing had been enough, the showing the filter, the filter that separated the people who could hear the worst from the people who could not, the filter operating during the six months of training to produce the class that would graduate and the individuals who would withdraw, the withdrawing not a failure but a recognition, the recognition that the headset was not for everyone, that the voice was not for everyone, that the particular combination of steadiness and empathy and endurance that dispatch required was not a universal skill but a specific one, specific to the people who could hold the bank while the river flowed.
+Before Console 7 there was Room 204 on the second floor of the Memphis Emergency Communications Center, a room the dispatchers called "the schoolroom," with folding tables and plastic chairs and a whiteboard that still carried the ghost of the previous class's notes.
+Six months earlier, other people had sat in these chairs.
+Some were now on the floor, at the consoles, wearing the headsets.
+Some were gone because training had shown them what the headset would deliver, and the showing had been enough.
+The headset was not for everyone.
+The voice was not for everyone.

 Delia entered the schoolroom on a Monday in January, six and a half years before the Tuesday night in October when she sat at Console 7 and waited for the phone to ring.
 The January was cold — Memphis cold, which was not Minnesota cold or Montana cold but was cold enough, the temperature in the thirties, the sky gray, the trees bare, the city wrapped in the particular austerity of a Southern winter, the austerity that Memphians experienced as genuine cold because the body calibrates its suffering to its context and the context of Memphis was heat, was summer, was the long months of ninety-five degrees and humidity that turned the air to cloth, and the cold was the interruption of the heat, the cold the exception, the cold the thing that the city endured with complaint and layered clothing and the understanding that it would end, it always ended, the cold yielding to the spring that was already waiting beneath the frozen ground.